top of page

 A method for determining the absorption coefficient of a material from transmittance measurements

-The transmittance of a plane-parallel substrate material (double-sided polished) with a known thickness is measured, the absorption coefficient is calculated from the measurement results, and a formula for calculating the transmittance for any thickness is derived.
+By measuring the transmittance of a plane-parallel substrate material (double-sided polished) with a known thickness and calculating the absorption coefficient from the measurement results, it is possible to calculate the internal transmittance for any thickness.
+This method is explained below.

 Absorption coefficient α